 Core members include:

 Assoc.Prof.
 Candice Harris, Dr. Sabina Jaeger, Assoc.
-Prof. Romie Littrell, Dr. Rachel Morrison, Barbara Myers, Assoc.
+Prof. Romie Littrell, Barbara Myers, Assoc.
 Prof. Edwina Pio, Dr Katherine Ravenswood, Dr. Irene Ryan, Julie Douglas, Dr Lynette Reid (Faculty of Culture and Society), Assoc.
 Prof. Lynne Giddings (Faculty of Health and Environmental Sciences), Shelagh Mooney (School of Hospitality and Tourism), Vivienne Hogan (Faculty of Culture and Society).
 The coordinator is Professor Judith Pringle.

 Our members are available to supervise postgraduate students and we aim to encourage student research into related topics.